 What is Inquiry-Based Learning (IBL) ?

-Please note that we are considering IBL in a broader sense, including problem-based learning, student-centered teaching, active learning, ambitious teaching, discovery learning, and inquiry-oriented learning.
+Please note that we are considering IBL in a broader sense, including problem-based learning, student-centered teaching, active learning, ambitious teaching, discovery learning, team-based learning, inquiry-oriented learning, and more.
 Learn more about Inquiry-Based Learning.

-Two important goals of the consortium are broadening the use of IBL in the New England area and supporting a regional community of IBL practitioners.
+Two important goals of the consortium are broadening the use of teaching with inquiry in the New England area and supporting a regional community of practitioners that use inquiry.

 To work toward our vision, we organize regular professional learning communities and professional development opportunities for faculty/instructors in the New England region.